We examine the biodiversity and organization of freshwater fish assemblages.

-Our primary model system is Lake Balaton and its catchment, which is affected by a variety of human impacts.
-The primary focus is to explore the environmental drivers of population dynamics and assemblage organization, and, from an applied perspective, to put forward suggestions for environmental managers and conservationists to mitigate human impacts.
+Our primary model system are the Danube and Lake Balaton and its catchment, which is affected by a variety of human impacts.
+The primary focus is to explore the environmental drivers of population dynamics and assemblage organization, and, from an applied perspective, to provide suggestions for environmental managers and conservationists to mitigate human impacts.
 Specifically, we examine the habitat use, ontogenetic diet patterns, trophic relationships, growth, and survival of fish in Lake Balaton.
 The main task of the monitoring of the waterbasin’s streams is to follow the distribution of non-native invasive species and to explore their impact on the native fauna.
-Increasing emphasis is given to the study of the diversity and distribution of fish in a regional (country-wide) scale to develop monitoring systems for evaluating environmental health, base conservation planning and to explore the effects of human impacts on freshwater biodiversity in the Pannon Ecoregion.
+We also examine the organization of fish assemblages in the River Danube and its floodplain system.